Eastern and Southern Africa

 UN Women’s programmes on leadership and participation are guided by a history of international commitments to women’s representation.
 The Convention on the Elimination of All Forms of Discrimination against Women upholds women’s right to participate in public life, while the Beijing Platform for Action calls for removing barriers to equal participation.
 The Millennium Development Goals measure progress towards gender equality in part by the proportion of women in parliamentary seats.
 UN Women advocates for legislative and constitutional reforms to ensure women’s fair access to political spheres—as voters, candidates, elected officials and civil service members.
 We collaborate with UN country teams and work with civil society on programmes so that elections uphold women’s rights, including to vote and campaign free from electoral violence.

-UN Women and Kenyatta University established the Africa Centre for Transformative and Inclusive Leadership (ACTIL) to promote innovation and social transformation, and to empower male and female decision makers to promote policies that are inclusive, equitable and sustainable while accelerating growth and development.
-ACTIL offers unique training courses for leaders, including policy makers, from around Africa in a variety of areas with transformational leadership, as the entry point.
+UN Women and Kenyatta University established the Africa Centre for Transformative and Inclusive Leadership (ACTIL) to promote innovation and social transformation, and to empower male and female decision-makers to promote policies that are inclusive, equitable and sustainable while accelerating growth and development.
+ACTIL offers unique training courses for leaders, including policymakers, from around Africa in a variety of areas with transformational leadership, as the entry point.
 These courses include Agribusiness Development; Women’s Political Leadership; Women’s Leadership in the Public Sector; Women’s Corporate Leadership; Youth Leadership Development for Transformation among others.
-The programme includes a unique modules as well as phased training in Kenya and Israel.
+The programme includes a unique module as well as phased training in Kenya and Israel.